-Second Offense : Not more than 20 yrs. if death or serious injury, not more than 30 yrs. fine not more than \$1 million if an individual, \$5 million if not an individual.
-Any Amount Of All Other First Offense : Not more than 5 yrs. fine not more than \$250,000 Schedule IV Drugs (other than one if an individual, \$1 million if not an individual. gram or more of Flunitrazepam) Second Offense: Not more than 10 yrs. fine not more than \$500,000 if an individual, \$2 million if other than an individual.
+Second Offense: Not more than 20 yrs. if death or serious injury, not more than 30 yrs. fine not more than \$1 million if an individual, \$5 million if not an individual.
+Any Amount Of All Other First Offense: Not more than 5 yrs. fine not more than \$250,000 Schedule IV Drugs (other than one if an individual, \$1 million if not an individual. gram or more of Flunitrazepam) Second Offense: Not more than 10 yrs. fine not more than \$500,000 if an individual, \$2 million if other than an individual.
 Any Amount Of All Schedule V First Offense: Not more than 1 yr.
 Fine not more than \$100,000 Drugs if an individual, \$250,000 if not an individual.
-Second Offense : Not more than 4 yrs. fine not more than \$200,000 if an individual, \$500,000 if not an individual.
+Second Offense: Not more than 4 yrs. fine not more than \$200,000 if an individual, \$500,000 if not an individual.

-Figure 4 juana, Hashish and Hashish Oil, Schedule I Substances Marijuana First Offense: Not less than 10 yrs. or more than life.
+Figure 4 Federal Penalties for Marijuana, Hashish and Hashish Oil, Schedule I Substances Marijuana First Offense: Not less than 10 yrs. or more than life.
 If death 1,000 kilograms or more or serious bodily injury, not less than 20 yrs., or more than life. marijuana mixture or 1,000 or Fine not more than \$10 million if an individual, \$50 million if more marijuana plants other than an individual.
 Second Offense: Not less than 20 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$20 million if an individual, \$75 million if other than an individual.
 Marijuana First Offense: Not less than 5 yrs. or more than 40 yrs.
 If 100 to 999 kilograms marijuana death or serious bodily injury, not less than 20 yrs. or more mixture or 100 to 999 marijuana than life.
 Fine not more than \$5 million if an individual, \$25 plants million if other than an individual.
 Second Offense: Not less than 10 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$8 million if an individual, \$50million if other than an individual.
 Marijuana First Offense: Not more than 20 yrs.
 If death or serious bodily 50 to 99 kilograms marijuana injury, not less than 20 yrs. or more than life.
 Fine \$1 million if mixture, an individual, \$5 million if other than an individual.
 50 to 99 marijuana plants Second Offense: Not more than 30 yrs.
 If death or serious Hashish bodily injury, life imprisonment.
 Fine \$2 million if an More than 10 kilograms individual, \$10 million if other than an individual.
-Hashish Oil More than 1 kilogram Marijuana First Offense: Not more than 5 yrs. fine not more than less than 50 kilograms marijuana \$250,000, 4 (but does not include 50 or more \$1 million if other than an individual. (but does not include 50 or more marijuana plants regardless of Second Offense: Not more than 10 yrs. fine \$500,000 if an ' marijuana plants regardless of Second Offense: Not more than 10 yrs. fine \$500,000 if an marijuana plants regardless of weight) Second Offense: Not more than 10 yrs. fine \$500,000 if an marijuana plants regardless of weight) 1 to 49 marijuana plants Second Offense: Not more than 10 yrs. fine \$500,000 if an marijuana plants regardless of weight) 1 to 49 marijuana plants Hashish Second Offense: Not more than 10 yrs. fine \$500,000 if an
+Hashish Oil More than 1 kilogram Marijuana First Offense: Not more than 5 yrs. fine not more than less than 50 kilograms marijuana (but does not include 50 or more \$1 million if other than an individual. marijuana plants regardless of Second Offense: Not more than 10 yrs. fine \$500,000 if an weight) individual, \$2 million if other than individual.
+1 to 49 marijuana plants Hashish 10 kilograms or less 10 kilograms or less Hashish Oil 1 kilogram or less